GEANT/nomad_cni/README.md

 }
 ```

-Multicast shuold be better, but in my environment it wasn't reliable.
-Feel free to experiment at your own risk.
+Multicast would work much better, but in my environment it wasn't reliable.
+Feel free to experiment and contribute to this module.

 ### Minimum networks